 Ksenija Pavlovic, an independent White House Correspondent, published author, political scientist and advocate for the freedom of the press, came into global spotlights and made headlines for courageously defying the White House broadcast ban in defense of press freedoms.

-In 2016, in the midst of the American elections, Pavlovic founded an independent, American news outlet, The Pavlovic Today, the only indie media outlet in the White House Press Corps.
+In 2016, in the midst of the American elections, Pavlovic founded an independent, American news outlet, The Pavlovic Today, the indie media outlet in the White House Press Corps.

 Pavlovic was the only White House Correspondent to stand up in defiance against the White House’s ban on live-streaming and was hailed as a hero by the American public and the media.
 In the wake of her activism, PEN America publicly stated on Twitter: “ Frankly, we need more reporters like Ksenija Pavlovic, defying ridiculous White House regulations and spreading the news”.

-Pavlovic has been featured in The Washington Post, Huffington Post, The Hill, Daily Mail, The Independent, CBC, French Issue of Grazia, the Brussel’s publication New Europe etc. Pavlovic has also been a guest on the Lisa Wexler radio show, John Frederick’s radio show, along with all major news outlets in the Balkans.
+Pavlovic has been featured in The Washington Post, Huffington Post, The Hill, Daily Mail, The Independent, CBC, French Issue of Grazia, the Brussel’s publication New Europe, She-Files etc. Pavlovic has also been a guest on the Lisa Wexler radio show, John Frederick’s radio show, along with all major news outlets in the Balkans.

 Having survived atrocious living conditions, growing up in a dictatorship under Milosevic, Pavlovic’s passion for politics branches across international borders.
 Experiences like surviving three months living in a basement bomb shelter with no food or electricity sparked a dedication to freedom and perseverance that is near unmatched.
 This passion has led her on a long journey through several esteemed educational institutions, including the London School of Economics and Yale University, where she would later teach at both undergraduate and graduate levels.
 Pavlovic holds Masters Degrees in American Politics, European Politics, and is doing a doctorate in International Affairs and Security.